nucypher/nucypher/docs/source/guides/worklock_guide.rst

 For the less obvious values in the output, here are some definitions:

     - Lot Size
-        NU tokens to be distributed by WorkLock
+        NU to be allocated by WorkLock
     - ETH Supply
-        Sum of all ETH bids that have been placed
+        Sum of all ETH escrows that have been placed
     - ETH Pool
         Current ETH balance of WorkLock that accounts for refunded ETH for work performed i.e. `ETH Supply` - `Refunds for Work`
     - Refund Rate Multiple
-        Indicates how quickly your ETH is unlocked relative to the deposit rate e.g. a value of ``4`` means that you get your ETH refunded 4x faster than the rate used when you received NU
+        Indicates how quickly your ETH is unlocked relative to the deposit rate e.g. a value of ``4`` means that you get your ETH refunded 4x faster than the rate used when you were allocated NU
     - Base Deposit Rate
-        Amount of NU to be received per base ETH in WorkLock
+        Amount of NU to be allocated per base ETH in WorkLock
     - Bonus ETH Supply
-        Sum of all bonus ETH bids that have been placed i.e. sum of all ETH above minimum bid
+        Sum of all bonus ETH escrows that have been placed i.e. sum of all ETH above minimum escrow
     - Bonus Lot Size
-        Amount of NU tokens tokens that are available to be distributed based on the bonus part of bids
+        Amount of NU that is available to be allocated based on the bonus part of escrows
     - Bonus Deposit Rate
-        Amount of NU to be received per bonus ETH in WorkLock
+        Amount of NU to be allocated per bonus ETH in WorkLock
     - Bonus Refund Rate
         Units of work to unlock 1 bonus ETH
     - Base Refund Rate
         Units of work to unlock 1 base ETH

-If you want to see specific information about your current bid, you can specify your bidder address with the ``--bidder-address`` flag:
+If you want to see specific information about your current escrow, you can specify your participant address with the ``--participant-address`` flag:

 .. code::

-    (nucypher)$ nucypher worklock status --bidder-address <YOUR BIDDER ADDRESS> --network <NETWORK> --provider <YOUR PROVIDER URI>
+    (nucypher)$ nucypher worklock status --participant-address <YOUR PARTICIPANT ADDRESS> --network <NETWORK> --provider <YOUR PROVIDER URI>

-The following output is an example of what is included when ``--bidder-address`` is used
+The following output is an example of what is included when ``--participant-address`` is used

 .. code::

-    WorkLock Participant <BIDDER ADDRESS>
+    WorkLock Participant <PARTICIPANT ADDRESS>
     =====================================================
-    Tokens Claimed? ......
+    NU Claimed? ......
 No
-    Total Bid ............
+    Total Escrow ............
 22 ETH
         Base ETH .........
 15 ETH
         Bonus ETH ........
 7 ETH
-    Tokens Allocated .....
+    NU Allocated .....
 68000 NU

     Completed Work .......
 0
     Available Refund .....
 0 ETH